 If a State of IL MAP Grant (Est.) is not included in your award letter, you are not eligible for the grant at Black Hawk College.

 Federal Work Study (WS) – Work Study is a need-based work program for students enrolled at least half time.
-The link to Work Study jobs will updated soon.
 A paycheck is received for hours worked, and the wages must be used for educational expenses.

 Federal Supplemental Educational Opportunity Grant (SEOG) – SEOG is awarded to undergraduate students with exceptional need.
 The award will be reduced in half for enrollment in 6-11 credit hours.

-Payment of Financial Aid – Students with financial aid exceeding tuition and fee charges may purchase books and supplies at the Black Hawk College Bookstore.
+Payment of Financial Aid – Students with financial aid exceeding tuition charges may purchase books and supplies at the Black Hawk College Bookstore.

-Your award is based on your enrollment on the 10th day of the semester and will not be increased for any credit hours added after this date.
+Your financial aid award is based on your enrollment on the 10th day of the semester and will not be increased for any credit hours added after this date.